shysudo/initfunc/README.md

 # init func

-# introduction
+## introduction

-Golang has special, niladic function init() for special purpouse of form a specific state for application.
+Golang has special, niladic function init() for special purpouse to form a specific state for application.

 init() function runs a piece of code before running other part of the package, which allow application to be initialize in a specific state, such as have a specific configuration or set of resource with application need to start.